Skip to content

 std::cout << row_ptr[1][2] << "\n"; // 7

-The pointer relationships in multidimensional arrays are indeed a bit convoluted.
-If you feel a bit dizzy right now, that's okay—in actual projects, scenarios where you directly manipulate multidimensional arrays with raw pointers are not that common.
-Later, when we learn about std::array and std::span, there will be safer ways to handle such problems.
+The pointer relationships in multi-dimensional arrays are indeed a bit convoluted.
+If you feel a bit dizzy right now, don't worry—scenarios in actual projects where we directly manipulate multi-dimensional arrays with raw pointers are rare.
+Later, when we learn std::array and std::span, we will see safer ways to handle such problems.

-Let's integrate the content discussed above into a complete program, covering pointer traversal, calculating distance via pointer subtraction, and manipulating C strings with pointers:
+Let's integrate the content we covered earlier into a complete program, covering pointer traversal, calculating distance via pointer subtraction, and manipulating C-style strings with pointers:

 cpp